microclimate-dev2ops/microclimate-dev2ops.github.io/_documentations/workingwithtemplates.md

 **Note:**
 - The `<your-template-directory>` directory must end in a forward slash (/) so that the `kubectl` command performs a recursive directory copy.
 - The `extensions` directory in the root of the file system for the `ibm-microclimate` pod contains only the templates that Microclimate supplies.
 Place your new template in the `microclimate-workspace/<icp-username>/.extensions` directory as previously described.
+- In addition to the provided language options, you can type in your own language.
+The manually added language will then be included as an option in the template wizard.

 4. If you are running in a local installation, restart Microclimate.
 If you are running in IBM Cloud Private, restart the `ibm-microclimate` pod.
 After you restart, your template appears as a selectable project type when you create a new project.